BwhelanKK/stock-control/README.md

 ## How Stock Control - Cycle Count List is used

-The user is oresented by a simple input screen where they are prompted to enter stock items to be added to the cycle count list:
+The user is presented with a simple input screen where they are prompted to enter stock items to be added to the cycle count list:

 ![Heroku welcome screen](https://github.com/BwhelanKK/stock-control/assets/44683806/d2493d03-6fb4-4af5-8b5f-6213b3b743b6)